JardrielSousa/register-store-mobile/README.md

 - https://github.com/JardrielSousa

 ## Version History
+- 0.2.1
+bug fixes - bug fixes in the compile version mobile features - changes in the screens
 - 0.2
 features - was implemented the methods of delete and change products
 - 0.1